-What’s the #1 Reason this generation walks away from their faith?
+-What’s the number one reason this generation walks away from the faith?

 “Of all the youth group participation variables we’ve seen, being involved in intergenerational worship and relationship was one of the variables most highly coordinated to young people’s faith.”